orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 We have uploaded and pinned a few piano scores to IPFS, and will provide the hashes.
 You can add these hashes to your database by fleshing out and using the `addNewPiece` function.

-In your application code, node.js or browser, you cna use this function like so, utilizing the detault value for the `instrument` argument.
+In your application code, node.js or browser, you can use this function like so, utilizing the default value for the `instrument` argument.

 ```javascript
 const cid = NPP.addNewPiece("QmNR2n4zywCV61MeMLB6JwPueAPqheqpfiA4fLPMxouEmQ")